-This study will focus on 2040 under the CLCPA, where electricity is to be zero emission.
+This project is a study that will focus on 2040 under the CLCPA, including a zero-emission electric sector.
 The project will provide a longer range benefit, providing a look into grid conditions in the future.
 This study will inform the NYISO's Planning, Forecasting, and Operations departments, as well as aid in the development of wholesale market designs to enhance grid resilience.
 This project will require a medium level of NYISO effort.